 Proposed changes from the Rental Reform White Paper, from December 2025, all rented properties would require a rating of ‘C’ or above.

 Landlords would have until 2028 to ensure that these changes are made.

 Due to the substantial number of older properties in the UK, an approximated two-thirds of all homes in the UK could have an EPC rating poorer than C, which wouldn’t comply with the new minimum.

-There are many changes, small and large that can be made to improve the EPC rating of an abode, from increasing the width of the loft insulation, or draught proofing to switching to a condensing boiler or upgrading to double glazing windows.
+There are many changes, small and large that can be made to improve the EPC rating of an abode, like increasing the width of the loft insulation, draught-proofing, switching to a condensing boiler or upgrading to double-glazing windows.

 Research conducted by Landbay shows that 53% of portfolio landlords (those with 10 properties or more) said that they would consider investing in a property rated ‘D’ or lower, and then raise it to a ‘C’.

 On top of a property being rendered unsellable, un-buyable or un-mortgageable, there is possible for a landlord to be sanctioned for failing to reach the new minimum EPC standard.

 Stay up to date with the property blog to stay informed about any changes that affect landlords and homeowners alike, or if you wish to learn about becoming a landlord, visit our Landlord Academy.

 Learn More about EPC ratings on the Landlord Academy